f5devcentral/clouddocs-apm-entraid-oidc/docs/module2/lab2/lab2.rst

 =================================

 * Access > Connectivity / VPN > Network Access (VPN) > Network Access Lists
-* Create a new Network Access profile
+* Create a new Network Access profile, name it as you want (na-oidc)
-* Save and Edit
+* Save
 * In Network Settings tab

   * IPv4 Lease Pool : select your lease pool created